ancoleman/panflow/CLI_USAGE.md

 This guide provides a comprehensive overview of the command-line interface (CLI) for PANFlow, which allows you to work with Palo Alto Networks PAN-OS XML configurations efficiently.

-> **Important Note**: PANFlow provides two CLI entry points:
+> **Important Note**: PANFlow provides a single consolidated CLI entry point:
 >
-> - `panflow_cli.py` (recommended): The package-based CLI with enhanced functionality
-> - `cli.py` (legacy): The original CLI that remains for backward compatibility
+> - `cli.py`: The unified CLI interface for all PANFlow functionality
 >
-> This guide generally shows examples using the recommended `panflow_cli.py`.
-All functionality described in this guide is available in both CLIs, with identical parameters and options.
+> This guide shows examples using `cli.py` - the consolidated CLI interface for PANFlow.

 ## Table of Contents